cisco-lockhart/cdo-public-api-docs/cdo-sdk/python/docs/ConnectorsApi.md

 Get SDCs

-Get a list of on-prem SDCs in the CDO tenant.
+Get a list of on-prem SDCs in the SCC tenant.

 ### Example